The Massage Therapy Program is built on coursework that develops the ability of students to think independently,

 while fostering attitudes toward life long education and development of skills.

-- To graduate students who will work as massage therapists in an ethical, legal, safe, and effective manner.
+- To graduate students who will work as massage therapists in an ethical, legal, professional, safe, and effective manner while respecting the diversity of others

-- To graduate students who are competent in the practice of massage therapy.
+- To graduate students who are competent in the practice and delivery of massage therapy techniques and interventions

-- To graduate students who will exhibit a love of learning and a passion for continued competence as massage therapists.
+- To graduate students who will exhibit a love of learning and a passion for continued competence as massage therapists and encourage a sense of citizenship and social responsibility